 The driver in front:

-Fault is determined by Florida’s comparative negligence standard.
+Fault is determined by Florida’s modified comparative negligence standard.
 If a driver does not exercise the necessary duty of care toward other drivers as required by law a negligent act has occurred.
 The breach of care causes the collision and the collision caused harm and property damage.

 A Boynton Beach rear-end collision lawyer can analyze the facts of your case and apply Florida’s negligence law to determine a case’s validity under the law.